hopv/nola/README.md

 Although the lifetime `κ` separates access to the mutable state, the borrower and lender still *share* information about `P`.

+## Obstacle: Laters

-## Nightmare: Step-Indexing
+### Step-Indexing

+All the existing separation logics with propositional sharing, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris, resort to *step-indexing*.
-Step-indexing is layering the logic world with step-indices `0, 1, 2, …: ℕ`,
-having notions more defined as the index grows.
+It is the technique of layering the logic world with step-indices `0, 1, 2, …: ℕ`, having notions more defined as the step-index grows.

-Existing separation logics with propositional sharing, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris, depend on step-indexing.

-### Why?
+Why?

-Why do such separation logics resort to step-indexing?

 Their separation-logic proposition `iProp` is a predicate over an abstract resource `Res`.
 For propositional sharing, `Res` should be able to model agreement on propositions.